 The curriculum roughly aligns students’ language competencies to the Common European Framework.
 It requires secondary school students to achieve a B1 level by the time they finish their compulsory educational studies.

-You might even go further and expect some sort of fast-track visa program to help expedite foreign ESL teachers’ applications.
+Some sort of fast-track visa program to help expedite foreign ESL teachers’ applications would help.
 Many other countries with similar shortages of skilled workers offer these types of incentives to attract foreigners.
 Unfortunately, that’s not the case here, at all.

-Faced with all of these obstacles, it is understandable why most foreign ELT professionals who choose a stable income in a traditional school setting, opt for the private sector.
+Faced with all of these obstacles, it is understandable why most foreign ESL teachers professionals opt for teaching English in Mexico with private language schools.

 Private Sector Flexibility

-Therefore, a native speaker who doesn’t have all the Mexican paperwork but who has a TESOL certificate or experience will be able to fill these positions.
+Therefore, a native speaker who doesn’t have all the Mexican paperwork but who has a a degree in any area and an accredited TESOL certificate will be able to fill these positions.

-Most higher education institutions, including high schools, universities, and colleges, are where most foreigners will find the most opportunities and better pay.
+Most higher education institutions, including universities and colleges, are where most foreigners will find the greatest number of opportunities and better pay.
 They are also much more flexible in their requirements.
-Not strictly bound by arbitrary federal regulation, most institutes have the authority to develop their own guidelines for hiring – and paying – staff.
+Not strictly bound by arbitrary federal regulation, most organizations have the authority to develop their own guidelines for hiring – and paying – staff.

 The largest universities in Mexico are public institutions and they often hire native speakers with varying levels of experience and training.
 Most universities’ language departments run semi-autonomously from the university itself and include a diverse staff.
-Here, you will find many opportunities for daytime and evening classes, as well as summer courses, for example.
+Here, you will find many opportunities for daytime and evening classes, as well as summer courses.

-In this case, pay per hour will invariably be higher than at secondary or primary school levels.
-They may also be able to offer more incentives for the more qualified candidates (such as with a Master’s degree).
+Pay per hour will invariably be higher at universities and colleges than at private or public K-12 schools.
+They may also be able to offer more incentives for the more qualified candidates such as those with a Master’s degree.